Spockuto/blog/src/log_coffee/chapter_2.md

 But why would dropping a value cause a stack overflow?
 If not anything, we are trying to free memory.
 This is where the beauty of the Rust implementation and my loss of hair kicks in

 > When an initialized variable in Rust goes out of scope or a temporary is no longer needed its destructor is run.
-Assignment also runs the destructor of its left-hand operand, unless it's an unitialized variable.
+The assignment also runs the destructor of its left-hand operand, unless it's an uninitialized variable.
 If a struct variable has been partially initialized, only its initialized fields are dropped.
-The destrutor of a type consists of
+The destructor of a type consists of
 > * Calling its std::ops::Drop::drop method, if it has one.
 > * Recursively running the destructor of all of its fields.
->   * The fields of a struct, tuple or enum variant are dropped in declaration order.
+>   * The fields of a struct, tuple, or enum variant are dropped in declaration order.
 >   * The elements of an array or owned slice are dropped from the first element to the last.
 >   * The captured values of a closure are dropped in an unspecified order.
 >   * Trait objects run the destructor of the underlying type.